domschoen/d2spa/README.md

 Description above gives the goal of the project.
 Current state is far from that.
 It's a working SPA app but with limited features compare to the goal.

 ## Usage
+d2spa has been build to work with D2SPAServer but if you want to try it without you can do it by changing the property usesD2SPAServer in Application.conf

 Go to the project directory and issue those commands:
 ```
 > sbt